chanzuckerberg/single-cell/rfcs/0002-Upload-From-Dropbox.md

 Once a user requests an upload to be canceled the state changes to _Cancel Pending_.
-The cancellation may not happen immediately, therefore the status of the upload is changed to _Cancel Pending_ until the upload has been canceled by the upload service.
+The cancellation may not happen immediately, therefore the status of the upload is changed to _Cancel Pending_ until the upload has been canceled by the upload container.

 ##### S5 -> S6

-Once the upload has been canceled by the upload service the state will be _Canceled_.
+Once the upload has been canceled by the upload container the state will be _Canceled_.

 ##### S2 -> S3